OK so I’m not going to lie, these chocolate chip tahini cookies are the BEST cookies I’ve EVER made. EVER.

 If you’ve tried tahini before and didn’t like it, chances are that you tried bad tahini (it totally exists!).
 Good tahini is uber creamy and slightly nutty, but there are quite a few less-than-amazing tahini brands sold at the store.
 (Bad tahini is weirdly dry and bitter).

-The result is a chocolate chip cookie with a slight nutty taste.
+Using tahini in this easy cookie recipe resulted in a chocolate chip cookie with a slight nutty taste.
 It’s not overwhelming at all.
 Just enough to make you go “Ooh!”

 The texture is just out of this world.
 They’re slightly crunchy around the outside, but the middle is gorgeously chewy and soft.
-The mouth-feel is just like a bakery-style cookie where you’re like wait what is that magic they used on these cookies I can’t stop eating them.
+The mouth-feel is just like a bakery-style cookie where you’re like, wait, what is that magic they used on these cookies I can’t stop eating them.

 - 1/2 cup salted butter, room temperature

 - 1/2 cup tahini

 - 1/2 teaspoon salt